logoLCFD

 1. If UNSTABLE (symptomatic) A-Fib/A-Flutter:

 a.
 Patients with significant decompensation (shock, mental decompensation, severe ongoing chest pain) may require immediate Synchronized Cardioversion.
-If the patient is conscious, consider sedation using MIDAZOLAM [2-4 mg] IV/IO/IN/IM, prior to cardioversion, if appropriate to patient condition
+If the patient is conscious, consider sedation using MIDAZOLAM [2-4 mg] IV/IO/IN/IM, prior to cardioversion, if appropriate to patient condition.

 • Cardiovert at 200 J (maximum for machine).